microsoft/PubSec-Info-Assistant/docs/secure_deployment/secure_deployment.md

 * The Azure service fully manages service instances in a virtual network.
 This management includes monitoring the health of the resources and scaling with load.
 * Private endpoints allow ingress of traffic from your virtual network to an Azure resource securely.

 The Information Assistant deploys to a resource group within a subscription in your tenant.
-The deployment requires a secure communication channel to complete successfully, as illustrated by the ExpressRoute or S2S VPN for user access to the enterprise virtual Network on the left of the diagram below that is peered with the Information Assistants virtual network.
+The deployment requires a secure communication channel to complete successfully, as illustrated by the ExpressRoute or VPN Gateway for user access to the enterprise virtual Network on the left of the diagram below that is peered with the Information Assistants virtual network.

 !["Secure mode" - Detailed Architecture](../images/secure-deploy-detail-architecture.png)

-## Front End Architecture
+## Front end architecture

 The user experience is provided by a front-end application deployed as an App Service and associated with an App Service Plan.
-When the front-end application needs to securely communicate with resources in the VNet, the outbound calls from the front-end application are enabled through vNet integration ensuring that traffic is sent over the private network where private DNS zones resolve names to private vNet IP addresses.
+When the front-end application needs to securely communicate with resources in the VNet, the outbound calls from the front-end application are enabled through VNet integration ensuring that traffic is sent over the private network where private DNS zones resolve names to private VNet IP addresses.
 The diagram below shows user's securely connecting to the VNet to interact with the Information Assistant user experience (UX) from a network peered with the Information Assistant virtual network.

 The front-end application uses VNet integration to connect to the private network and private DNS zones to access the appropriate services such as: